efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-14-gladiator-beasts-guide-by-brenduke.md

 {Gladiator Beast Essedarii} [Optimal Count: 3]
 At first glance Essedarii feels weak and does not offer anything other than being a 2500 beatstick.
 However, he has proven himself to be a very versatile addition to the deck.
 For example, with two Essedarii in the extra deck you can continuously summon him by using Essedari and one other Gladiator as material preventing you from ever decking out.
 This is important for the burn and stall matchups we will discuss later.
 This also provides the deck with its second win condition in deck out which can be achieved against a surprising number of decks when we consider Floodgate Trap Hole and Wall of Disruptions effectiveness.
 **Note**: You can fuse using face down/floodgated monsters and those effected by {Massivemorph}/Wall of Disruption/{Inverse Universe} to clear those effects from your field.
-Essedari also allows you to beat over the multitude of 2200-2400 attack monsters in the current meta such as {Red-Eyes Zombie Dragon}, {Sacred Phoenix of Nephthys}, {Alien Overlord}, Citadel Whale, {Legendary Fisherman II} and {Mecha Sea Dragon Peilson} (assuming you have an answer to {Sea Stealth Attack}).
+Essedari also allows you to beat over the multitude of 2200-2400 attack monsters in the current meta such as {Red-Eyes Zombie Dragon}, {Sacred Phoenix of Nephthys}, {Alien Overlord}, Citadel Whale, {The Legendary Fisherman II} and {Mecha Sea Dragon Plesion} (assuming you have an answer to {Sea Stealth Attack}).

 {Gladiator Beast Nerokius} [Optimal Count: 1]
 Commonly referred to as Batman by the community, Nerokius is one of our two boss monsters which are very rarely summoned.
 Nerokius is an important card for closing out games and being able to attack into cards like Sea Stealth Attack, {Des Counterblow}, Wall of Disruption and many other non-chainable backrow.
 He can also present a huge brick wall to the opponent since he is very tough to take due to battle phase immunity.